Re-rating on the Cards for NML? Stavely IPO Today on the ASX with $ 16M Market Cap

 - After the Next Oil Rush article on ASX:SWE The last junior oil explorer operating in this exciting region with this same JV partner went up 800% in a matter of months – the share price has been up to 150% since we called it.

-- Following the Next Mining Boom’s coverage on ASX:TRF – This junior stock will rebound hard in a broad commodity rally – TRF has risen as high as 110%.
+- Following the Next Mining Boom ’s coverage on ASX:TRF – This junior stock will rebound hard in a broad commodity rally

 The past performance of these products are not and should not be taken as an indication of future performance.
 Caution should be exercised in assessing past performance.
 These products, like all other financial products, are subject to market forces and unpredictable events that may adversely affect future performance.